tpatterson1996/lcc-metadata-manual/record/main/metadata-tab.md

 **Metadata Repositories **indicate where the metadata should be sent.
 Select the LCCScienceCatalog as your repository.
 Selecting LCCScienceCatalog insures that your item will appear in the National LCC Science Catalog.

-* For **Projects **that should be listed in the LCC Science Catalog: Enter_ “LCCScienceCatalog” from the picklist as repository and “LCC Network Science Catalog_” as collection title \(these should be entered in your Settings as default repositories. **Note:** this is a free-text field, so the title must be exactly the same in order to insure that the metadata is harvested for the LCC Science Catalog.\)
+* For **Projects **that should be listed in the LCC Science Catalog: Select_ “LCCScienceCatalog” from the picklist as repository and “LCC Network Science Catalog_” as collection title \(these should be entered in your Settings as default repositories.
+Additionally adding the record in the Metadata Repositories section of the Metadata tab insures that the repository is written to your record.

 > ![](/assets/best_practice_small.png)In Settings, create default repositories to help maintain precise titles